thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 as described in {{config-fetch}}, which can either be done directly, or via the relay or another proxy to avoid exposing client IP addresses.

-Clients also need to ensure that they are not being targeted with unique key configurations that would reveal their identity.
-See {{security}} for more discussion.
+For the case of DoH servers, clients also need to ensure that they are not being targeted with unique DoH paths that would reveal their identity.
+See
+{{security}} for more discussion.

 ### Use with DNR {#dnr}